Karina Singh

 2D Works

-My relationship with my artwork has been a complex journey full of confidence and fear.
-I'm still finding my footing.
-While I understand that valuable art requires extensive research into topics and clear communication with viewers, I still grapple with humanity’s concept of concrete artistic value.
-Currently, I find myself naturally drawn to non-archival materials and processes— cardboard, scrap wood, or drafting paper from Scraplanta.
-Though my large oil paintings on these materials are disintegrating, there's a profound satisfaction in creating meaningful art from modest beginnings; creating something out of nothing.
+Currently, I find myself naturally drawn to non-archival materials and processes.
+There's a profound satisfaction in creating meaningful art from modest beginnings; creating something out of nothing.
 At this point, I am not entirely concerned with the longevity of my art, welcoming the process of decay.

-Recently, I've focused on themes of sisterhood and feminine relationships in my personal life through drawing and painting.
+I've focused on themes of sisterhood and feminine relationships in my personal life through drawing and painting.
 I'm also fascinated by the distinction between appropriation and appreciation in art.
-As a third-generation Indian-American who is the child of a somewhat assimilated father, my artistic journey involves self-discovery and research into my lineage.
 What once felt like appropriation of my own identity is transforming into a visual language rooted in careful research and empathy.
 Through art, I aim to explore my family's history and confront generational trauma, creating a clear visual path toward meaningful healing.

 Digital